 Disclaimer: This page is informal information (not the official catalog), and is primarily directed to math degree-seeking students.
 Some of the information below does not apply to students who are non-degree seeking, or working on secondary math certification with the Teacher Education Program.
 Being in TEP as a minor will also affect your ECCE requirements, as some of their requirements cover those.

-First off, here are a couple of walkthrough videos to help you get started if you would like a visual.
-The first one, 21 minutes long, contains an explanation of the parts of a DARS.
-The second one, at 14 minutes, shows how to find gen eds and ECCE’s on the general education website, as well as a couple of other useful sites.
+First off, here are a couple of walk through videos to help you get started if you would like a visual.
+The first one, 20 minutes long, contains an explanation of the parts of a degree audit.
+(This was previously known as DARS, and had a slightly different look to what you will see when you run your own audit, but the basics are the same.)
+The second video, at 14 minutes, shows how to find gen eds and ECCE’s on the general education website, as well as a couple of other useful sites.

 - First things first

 - Career Services

 - First Semester Checklist

 With your initial notification of acceptance, you should have your UIN, which you will need to log on to UIS systems, and to communicate with us so that we can look up your information to better help you.
 As you start searching for courses to take during your first semester, the Registration page will give you some registration tips and links, and you will be immediately directed to create your NetID and Enterprise ID.
 You will need an activation code to set it up, which Admissions would have sent you.